Spendthrift

 A spendthrift (also profligate or prodigal) is someone who is extravagant and recklessly wasteful with money, often to a point where the spending climbs well beyond their means.
 Spendthrift derives from an obsolete sense of the word thrift to mean prosperity rather than frugality, so a "spendthrift" is one who has spent their prosperity.

 Historical figures who have been characterised as spendthrifts include George IV of the United Kingdom, King Ludwig II of Bavaria, and Marie Antoinette the Queen of France.

 The term is often used by news media as an adjective applied to governments who are thought to be wasting public money.

 Etymology

-While the pair of words may seem to imply the opposite of its meaning (as if you are thrifty in your spending), it follows the tradition of the earlier word scattergood, the first part being an undoing of the second.
+While the pair of words may seem to imply the opposite of its meaning (as if one is thrifty in one's spending), it follows the tradition of the earlier word scattergood, the first part being an undoing of the second.

 In artwork

 A Rake's Progress, the prison scene.

 William Hogarth's A Rake's Progress (1732–33) displays in a series of paintings the spiralling fortunes of a wealthy but spendthrift son and heir who loses his money, and who as a consequence is imprisoned in the Fleet Prison and ultimately Bedlam.